The Neighbors: Income

 The most common language spoken in the Hunters Creek

-neighborhood is English, spoken by 63.7% of households.
-Other important languages spoken here include Spanish, South Asian languages and Gujarati (native to the Indian state of Gujarat).
+neighborhood is English, spoken by 58.3% of households.
+Other important languages spoken here include Spanish, Portuguese, Vietnamese and South Asian languages.